-The l_1 and l{∞} norms are both nondifferentiable.
-Corresponding optimization algorithms are more involved than least-squares algorithms.
-In general, the algorithms used to minimize the l_1 and l{∞} norms follow similar strategies.
+The l_1 and l∞ norms are both nondifferentiable.
+Corresponding optimization algorithms tend to be more involved than least-squares algorithms.
+In general, the algorithms used to minimize the l_1 and l∞ norms follow similar strategies.
 These algorithms solve the minimization problem in an iterative way.
 In [23, 24], the problem is formulated as a nonlinear program.
-Some methods utilize first-order derivatives of the error functions to construct linearization of the nonlinear program.
+Some methods utilize first-order derivatives of the error functions to construct sequential linearizations of the nonlinear program.
 Such methods are denoted as first-order methods.
 For example, in [32, 36] the linearization is used to construct a linear program that returns a suggested search direction.
 A line search is then executed in that direction.
 A trust region methodology [52] is integrated with the linear program formulation in [53].
-Some of the first-order methods assure global convergence to a stationary point, for example [53].
-However, they may become very slow in the neighborhood of a solution if the problem is singular [54].
+Some of these first-order methods assure global convergence to a stationary point, for example [53].
+However, they may yield a low convergence rate in the neighborhood of a solution if the problem is singular [54].

-Another class of methods for the minimization of l_1 and l{∞} norms utilizes approximate secondorder information.
+Another class of methods for the minimization of l_1 and l∞ norms utilizes approximate secondorder derivatives of the error functions.
 These methods solve the first-order optimality conditions using quasi-Newton methods [14, 19, 22].
-They are usually fast in the neighborhood of a solution.
-However, pure secondorder methods do not guarantee convergence from a bad starting point.
+They usually have a high convergence rate in the neighborhood of a solution.
+However, pure second-order methods do not guarantee global convergence.
 Hybrid methods [25, 34] combine both first-order and second-order methods.
 A first-order method is used far from the solution.
 Once the solution is approached, a switch to a second-order method is executed.
 Several switches can take place between the two methods.

 Another norm that can be utilized as an objective function is the Huber norm [48, 49].
 This norm is a hybrid combination between the l_1 and l_2 norms.
 It is defined by where α is a threshold called the Huber threshold.
 This norm treats small errors in the l_2 sense while it treats large errors in the l_1 sense.
+Here, we adopt the engineering notation and use the word "norm" for the function (9) even though some of the basic norm properties are not satisfied.
 Huber optimization [39] is more robust against gross errors than least-squares optimization.
 It also offers less biased designs than those obtained using l_1 optimization [39].

-$$\left\|\mathbf{e}\right\|{H} = \sum{k=1}^{N{c}} \rho{\alpha}(\boldsymbol{e}{k}) \tag{9}$$
+$$\left\|\mathbf{e}\right\|{H} = \sum{k=1}^{N{c}} \rho{\alpha}(e{k}) \tag{9}$$

 The previously discussed norms, can be used to minimize the error functions towards zero.
 A design that corresponds to a zero error vector would be satisfactory if it were not for manufacturing tolerances.
 These tolerances are inevitable and may cause the constructed physical system to violate the specifications.
-It follows that optimization should continue to center the design within the feasible region
+It follows that optimization should continue to center the design within the feasible region [55-57].

-[55-57].
 The yield is defined as the percentage of the manufactured systems that satisfy the design constraints.
 Fig. 2 Illustrates the concepts of design centering and yield.
 Several algorithms have been developed with the aim of maximizing the yield [58-60].